Avergrove/avergroves-learning-notes/docs/tetris/jigsaw_loop.md

 #### 1st PC
 - Setup Phase:
+    - Jigsaw loop is a two-setup opener.
+It has a 100% build rate, but you will need to pay attention to the dependencies!
+    - To figure out the correct build direction, we need to search for dependencies.
+        - From the image at the top, we can see that Z is a dependency of S. So we must first place S.
+        - The T piece can't be placed with Z is comes before S, so we must first place S.
     - The correct build direction can be determined by the first S/Z that arrives.
 Place it such that it is horizontal and pointing towards the middle of the field.
         - This will allow you to start the loop 100% of the time.